BBarisKilic/BBarisKilic/README.md

 - 📚 In tech, if you're not learning, you're compile-aining!
 - 🤝 Looking to collaborate on interesting open-source projects
 - 💬 Find me on [LinkedIn][linkedin_link] or [Discord][discord_link] - I'm always up for a good coding discussion
-- ⚡ Fun fact: I can explain both root canals and root directories with equal enthusiasm!

 <br>